ropenscilabs/allcontributors/README.md

 but at the moment restricted to automatic addition of direct code contributors only.

+## Why then?

+Just so you can do this in R, without otherwise having to install the `all-contributions` Bot on github, or the javascript client locally.

 ## Installation

 Currently only on github, so package must be installed with